CDKL5 deficiency disorder: Treatment

-Antiseizure medications (ASMs) are used to manage seizures; however, in most cases, control is partial or transient.
+Antiseizure medications (ASMs) are used to manage seizures.
+In most cases control is partial or transient.
 Commonly used ASMs include valproic acid, clobazam, vigabatrin, felbamate, steroids, and lamotrigine for seizures, although comprehensive data are limited for the efficacy and safety of ASMs in CDD; medications for infantile spasms include ACTH, prednisolone, and vigabatrin.
 Clinical trials support the efficacy some new ASMs.

 In March 2022, ganaxolone (Ztalmy) became the first therapeutic approved for the treatment of CDD symptoms.
 This drug, a GABA(A) receptor positive modulator, was approved by the US FDA in March 2022 for the treatment of seizures associated with CDD.

-Approval from the EMA for the use of ganaxolone for the treatment of seizures associated with CDD was granted in July 2023.
+Approval from the EMA (European Medicines Agency) for the use of ganaxolone for the treatment of seizures associated with CDD was granted in July 2023.

 Currently, several other therapeutics are in phase 2 and phase 3 clinical studies for the treatment of CDD symptoms.

 Medications to control GI and sleep disturbances are often prescribed.
 Therapies, including physical, occupational, and vision therapy, are recommended.
 Specialized diets, such as the ketogenic diet, have been reported to help manage seizures, though the effect is often partial and transitory.